ClangPan/dashboard-unfucker/README.md

 ### Hide recommended tags
 Hides the tag recommendation carousels between posts in the timeline.

+### Revert the post header design and re-add user avatars beside posts
+Moves the shrunken inline avatars back to scrolling containers beside the posts, shows who a post was reblogged from even if it was reblogged from the previous contributor to the post's content, and replaces the word "reblogged" with the classic icon.

 ### Hide Tumblr Radar
 Hides the Tumblr Radar.